larriant/larriant.github.io/_posts/2018-10-11-exponentialaltruism.md

 Imagine if in every city in the world, there was an active community of creative, entrepreneurial people united by an ethic of altruism, collaborating on impactful projects to build the new operating system.

-This is the vision of Exponential Altruism: the combination of an ethic of altruism spread through the revolutionary power of small groups.
+This is the vision of **Exponential Altruism**: the combination of an ethic of altruism spread through the revolutionary power of small groups.

-A switch to altruism is vital to replace the current operating system’s self-interested, consumerist values with a mindset of contribution — working for the good of all.
+A switch to **altruism** is vital to replace the current operating system’s self-interested, consumerist values with a **mindset of contribution** — working for the good of all.
 This is an improvement in two ways:

 It would vastly increase the number of people confronting the global crises and attempting to steer the revolutions in a positive direction.
 These people would find a new source of deeper meaning and fulfilment rendering the consumerist lifestyle obsolete.
 It doesn’t destroy the planet, but actually fixes it.
 Win-win scenario, really.
 Only with millions of people acting in this way do we have a hope of a successful transition to a new world.

-The second piece of the puzzle is the revolutionary power of small groups.
-To really spread this new mindset and for these people to actually have a significant positive impact: they will need to collaborate.
+The second piece of the puzzle is the **revolutionary power of small groups.** To really spread this new mindset and for these people to actually have a significant positive impact: they will need to collaborate.

 It’s very difficult for an individual to have an impact on these big challenges.
 In turn, governments and large corporations are far too slow to respond to the rapid changes of the modern world — humans simply aren’t designed to work in groups of this size.
 They struggle to innovate and to understand the complexity of technology and society, because everything moves too quickly.

 The small group is positioned perfectly between the individual and society— they are able to help individuals in an intimate way, but are also large enough to instigate top-down changes, for example by campaigning for new policies.
-They’re a sweet spot for introducing change.
+They’re a **sweet spot** for introducing change.

 We already know this — it is the reason for the global startup and entrepreneurship explosion.
 But this explosion is primarily profit-driven.
 Imagine a new wave of startups, social enterprises and activist groups motivated by a vision of a flourishing humanity.